serdarciplak/BlazorMonaco/README.md

 Current version of BlazorMonaco :
 * Works with Monaco Editor v0.20.0
-* Built and tested for Blazor v3.2.1
+* Built and tested for netstandard2.0 and net5.0

 ## Demo